 7:25am: Hugs for Lexi as she hops on the bus.
 She is grumpy, probably because it’s Monday and she takes on a Garfield persona.

-7:45am: Emily gives me a radio-controlled helicopter for my birthday.
+7:45am: The kids give me a radio-controlled helicopter for my birthday.
 This is one of those “I want it, but I also need socks, so get me socks” presents.
 She got me what I wanted, not what I needed.
 I feel 12 again, and it is glorious.

 8:15am: Walked Mac to school.
 He asked me if people come from spores.
 Investigative questioning — where does this come from?? — only leads to more confusion.
 I only hope he felt respected and that I didn’t make it worse.
 Conversation drifted to whether Squids are attracted to Insects.
 This is interesting.